Which math manipulatives do I need for homeschooling?

 What are math manipulatives?

-Math manipulatives are tools we give children that they can touch and move – ahem, manipulate – in order to understand various math concepts.
+Math manipulatives are tools we give children that they can touch and move (aka manipulate) to understand various math concepts.
 These tools can be store-bought, homemade, or even simple objects you have around the house.

 Why are math manipulatives helpful?

 The purpose of manipulatives is two-fold.
 First, they help children to form a concrete understanding of abstract concepts.
-When a child can “see” that 1/2 + 1/2 = 1 whole by using fraction manipulatives, the oftentimes tough concept of fractions gets a whole lot easier.
+When a child can “see” that 1/2 + 1/2 = 1 whole using fraction manipulatives, the often challenging concept of fractions gets much easier.
 There is now a picture in the brain of what a fraction really is.
-In other words, the manipulatives have helped build brain connections and file away important memories.
+In other words, the manipulatives have helped build brain connections and file away essential memories.

 Second, manipulatives can help to meet learning styles.
 If your child is kinesthetic (learns through movement) or visual (learns through seeing), manipulatives provide the perfect learning environment.
-I’ve found, though, that even children who normally thrive linguistically (through language) need math manipulatives to help them “get” certain math concepts because their learning style is words, not numbers.
+I’ve found that even children who typically thrive linguistically (through language) need math manipulatives to help them “get” certain math concepts because their learning style is words, not numbers.

 What are my favorite math manipulatives?

-I’ve been asked several times over the years which manipulatives are worth having on hand.
-They aren’t always inexpensive, so it’s important to spend money on those that give the most bang for our buck.
+Over the years, I’ve been asked several times which manipulatives are worth having on hand.
+They aren’t always inexpensive, so spending money on those that give the most bang for our buck is important.

-Over the years (in homeschooling and teaching in public schools), I’ve consistently found these 10 manipulatives to be the most used and most crucial for understanding tough math concepts.
-Having these (or making your own) will be very helpful tools in your homeschool for many years.
+Over the years (in homeschooling and teaching in public schools), I’ve consistently found these ten manipulatives to be the most used and crucial for understanding challenging math concepts.
+Having these (or making your own) will be beneficial tools in your homeschool for many years.

 10 Must-Have Manipulatives

-When I taught in public school, there were plenty of manipulatives on hand.
-Some of them were used over and over again, while others sat on the shelves.
+When I taught in public school, plenty of manipulatives were on hand.
+Some of them were used repeatedly, while others sat on the shelves.
 Not all math tools used in public school translate well to homeschooling, but the ones I’ve included below do.
-So, this list has passed two very important tests of experience with children.
+So, this list has passed two important tests of experience with children.
 This is a cream-of-the-crop lineup for you.

-1. 100 Board – This can be used to help teach skip counting, all operations, prime numbers, square numbers, and much more!
+1. 100 Board – This can help teach skip counting, all operations, prime numbers, square numbers, and much more!

 2. Balance – There are many types of primary balances that will compare weights of all kinds.